nicolay-r/blog/_posts/arekit-text-parsing.md

 ```
 We may also deal with texts, in which entities are annotated by keeping so in a square brackets.
 For such cases you may adopt the [following](https://github.com/nicolay-r/ARElight/blob/74d424b38589fe5038518229a17ca32f2dd97867/arelight/text/pipeline_entities_default.py#L5) parser:
-> NOTE: This parser is declared outside from the AREkit.
+> NOTE: This parser is a part of the side project [ARElight](https://github.com/nicolay-r/ARElight)

 ```python
 text_parser = BaseTextParser([